Datapirate-98/-AI-baseAttendance-management-system-GUI-/README.md

 ----> must provide credits(datapirate-98) when uses it...

+----> you can increase the fps of webcam by python threading soon i will be uploading the code of it...

 **anybody interested can provide with the .exe file just install in your system and use it.**